glowform/reproducible-research/README.md

 **Project proposal**: (QF) 18.03.2024 / (DS) 21.03

- Subject of your research and team members, to be send via email.
+ Subject of your research and team members (3 or 4), to be send via email.
 Subject needs to be a research related to your major (QF or DS).
 Examples are included in the theoretical slides linked below (at the end of the presentation).

 **Presentation**: (QF) 29.04.2024 / (DS) 25.04